-The Matlen-Andersen Fund has hosted three day-long workshops on clinical work with trauma survivors, reaching successive classes of future psychologists, UConn professors and staff from the counseling center and across disciplines, and professionals from the community.
+The Matlen-Andersen Fund sponsors annual day-long workshops on clinical work with trauma survivors, reaching successive classes of future psychologists, UConn professors and staff from the counseling center and across disciplines, and professionals from the community.
 Besides the annual on-campus conference, funds are used to send doctoral students to academic and clinical trainings on trauma, expand the trauma library in the UConn Psychological Services Clinic, award scholarships, and purchase therapeutic tools.

 Janina Fisher, Ph.D. presenting Working with Complex Trauma & Dissociation: Borderline Personality, Unsafe Behavior, and Dissociative Disorders in 2018.

 [Traditionally,] “psychotherapist training programs provide little information on traumatic attachment, or on how undiagnosed trauma-related fragmentation or splitting can complicate straightforward resolution of trauma, or on the treatment of dissociative disorders as one of a constellation of trauma-related disorders…the mindfulness approach and the attribution of each and every symptom to parts create[s] “breathing space” that allow[s] clients to be curious about these parts, less afraid, even to feel empathy for them.”

 From: Healing the Fragmented Selves of Trauma Survivors, 2017.

 Laurie Pearlman, Ph.D. presenting Complex Trauma: Essential Topics in Healing and Recovery in 2016